 Jack: Ah, come on.
 Don’t be a chicken!

-Break your class into small groups and have each group look up two idioms.
+To make it more interactive, you can even break your class into small groups and ask each group to look up two idioms.
 Dave’s ESL Cafe has a great collection of idioms and their meanings for student reference.

 No, Amelia!
 You don’t actually throw the tent into the woods!